Cairn: Sea-worn, land-slipped tarmac

 The concrete chunks selected for the cairn evidence the years of being worn down, of being reclaimed from the manmade by natural forces, being smoothed round as they are gradually and patiently being reduced to grains of sand and eventually, one day erased.

 Cairn: Sea-worn bricks

-A third Cairn is underway and all three will be featured in an installation coming up for Sculpture Network’s ‘Start 18’ an international day of sculpture celebration.
-Details here.
+A third Cairn was also produced and all three featured in an installation for Sculpture Network’s ‘Start 18’.